7 Shocking Truths About A Defibrillator

 It is true that the types of Defibrillators used in hospitals require specialised training; however, the Automated External Defibrillator is different to the hospital equipment and is specifically designed and tested for the everyday person to use simply and quickly.

-A Philips HeartStart FRx or HS1 will provide voice prompts to the user as soon as opened or turned on.
+A St John G5 or G3 Elite will provide voice prompts to the user when opened.
 The voice prompts are designed for ease of use and help decrease stress in a high-pressure situation.

 Shocking Truth #6 – You Can’t Kill Someone With a Defibrillator